rytuo/Rytuo/README.md

 ## Hello!

-I am a software developer keen on web technoligies
+I am a software engineer keen on web technoligies
 Currently working in OK
 Previously worked at Yandex, Polymetal
 Have a bachelor degree in CS